jake-hansen/jobs/README.md

 Here, we create a DefaultScheduler.
 We then set the consumer of that scheduler to be the consumer we just defined above.
 Finally, we schedule our job with the line `piScheduler.Schedule(calculatePi)`.

-In order to make sure our program doesn't exit until the last worker thread finishes, we need to make the call `piScheduler.WaitForWorkers()`, which blocks until the last worker returns.
+In order to make sure our program doesn't exit until the last worker thread finishes, we need to make the call `piScheduler.WaitForWorkers()`, which blocks until the last Worker returns.

 Finally, we print the Pi approximation stored in our consumer.